Artist: Edward J. Steichen (American (born Luxembourg), Bivange 1879–1973 West Redding, Connecticut)

-Gelatin silver print
+Medium: Gelatin silver print

-Credit Line: Gift of Grace M. Mayer, 1992 (1992.5149)
+Credit Line: Gift of Grace M. Mayer, 1992

-Steichen and Brancusi met at Rodin's studio and became lifelong friends.
-This view of a corner of Brancusi's studio on the impasse Roncin shows several identifiable works, including Cup (1917) and Endless Column (1918).
-The photograph's centerpiece is the elegant polished bronze Golden Bird (1919), which soars above the other forms.
+Steichen and Brancusi, who met at Rodin's studio, became lifelong friends.
+This view of a corner of Brancusi's studio on the impasse Roncin shows several identifiable works, including "Cup" (1917) and "Endless Column" (1918).
+The photograph's centerpiece is the elegant polished bronze "Golden Bird" (1919), which soars above the other forms.
 Distinct from Brancusi's studio photographs—subjective meditations on his own creations—Steichen's view is more orchestrated, geometric, and objective.
-Golden Bird is centered, the light modulated, and the constellation of masses carefully balanced in the space defined by the camera.
-Just as Brancusi's sculpture is radically different from Rodin's, Steichen's photograph of his studio is decidedly modern in comparison to his Romantic presentation of Rodin's studio just over a decade earlier.
-Such carefully orchestrated compositions, printed on gelatin silver paper without darkroom manipulation, would be characteristic of the formal studio photographs Steichen made for Vanity Fair and Vogue beginning in 1923.
+"Golden Bird" is centered, the light modulated, and the constellation of masses carefully balanced in the space defined by the camera.
+A respectful acknowledgment of the essential abstraction of the sculpture, the photograph seems decidedly modern and presages the formal studio photographs Steichen made in the service of "Vanity Fair" and "Vogue" beginning in 1923.